The Truth About "Chin Acne" In Women

 Where Adult Female Acne Tends to Occur: the U-zone

 The chin, cheeks, and jaw areas combined are known as the "U-zone," and the forehead and nose areas are known as the "T-zone."
-Adult females are more likely to have acne in the U-zone, while adolescent females are more likely to have it in the T-zone.
+Adult women are more likely to have acne in the U-zone, while adolescent females are more likely to have it in the T-zone.

 Many adult women simply refer to the affected U-zone acne as "chin acne."
 This is likely because the chin is the part of the U-zone that is easiest to see when looking directly in the mirror.
 But studies show that adult women are just as likely, if not more likely, to experience acne on the cheeks and jaw areas too.2-6

-An additional difference between adolescent and adult female acne: Adult female acne tends to present primarily as inflamed pimples, the ones that are red and sore, while adolescent female acne is more likely to present with all types of acne, including non-inflamed, less red and sore pimples, called whiteheads and blackheads.6,7
+Adult female acne tends to present primarily as inflamed pimples, the ones that are red and sore, while adolescent female acne is more likely to present with all types of acne, including non-inflamed, less red and sore pimples, called whiteheads and blackheads.6,7

 The Studies: The Cheeks Are Most Affected, Followed by the Chin, and Then the Jaw